Benefits of a Dietetic Internship

 - Wide variety of affiliated rotation sites.
 Intern preferences used to select sites.

-- Top-notch, dedicated, and caring preceptors
+- Top-notch, dedicated, and caring preceptors and faculty

 Special features of the UMass Amherst Dietetic Internship: